rmoazed/Bike-Rental-Revenue-Optimization/README.md

 - Small modeling assumptions (such as elasticity) dramatically affect outcome
 - Realistic models often produce modest but meaningful improvements

+## Limitations

+Limitations of the project included:

+  - Elasticity assumption rather than learned from historical transaction data
+  - Pricing was simulated rather than provided in the dataset, limiting the real-world applicability
+  - The dataset was daily aggregated, so intra-day pricing behavior was not captured

 ## Future Improvements